ELITA04/Corona-Bot/data/nlu.md

 - [goa](state) covid active
 - [maharashtra](state) active cases
 - active cases in [Kerala](state)
+- Can you tell me the number of active cases in [Uttar Pradesh](state)

 ## intent:confirmed+enter_state
 - what is the confirmed number of cases in [tamil nadu](state)?